cbondugula/MB-2-2026/PATENT-025-VOICE-EDUCATION.md

-# PATENT APPLICATION 025: VOICE-CONTROLLED EDUCATION TECHNOLOGY DEVELOPMENT PLATFORM
+# PROVISIONAL PATENT APPLICATION 025: VOICE-CONTROLLED EDUCATION TECHNOLOGY DEVELOPMENT PLATFORM

+**Application Type:** Provisional Patent Application
 **Application Number:** To be assigned by USPTO upon your submission
 **Filing Date:** To be assigned by USPTO upon your submission
 **Inventor:** Dr. Chandra Sekhar Bondugula